 Employee Turnover Rate in Various Industries

 The employee turnover rate by itself does not provide much insight.
-Therefore, it should be compared with the average within the company’s industry.
-It should not be compared across industries as the turnover rate differs significantly in various industries.
+Therefore, it should be compared to the average within the company’s industry.
+It should not be compared across industries, as the turnover rate differs significantly in various industries.

 The following employee turnover rate figures are provided by CompData Surveys: